-Drying is one of the oldest tricks for making food last longer.
+Drying is a well-established method for making food last longer.
 Once moisture is removed from a plant, leaving on 5 to 25 percent of the original water content, the chances of contamination from microrganisms are greatly reduced.
 Many growers are familiar with dried beans, herbs, peppers and tomatoes, but many other vegetables, including beets, peas and winter squash, can be dried and stored for later.

 Individual methods of drying will depend on the level of humidity in your environment, but options include dehydrating, open-air or sun drying, or oven drying.
 Drying requires three elements: heat, air circulation and air dryness.
 In some climates, open-air or sun drying is possible when temperatures and air circulation remain consistent for several hours.
 Dehydrators provide ease of processing with perforated trays and thermostat-control temperatures.

 But for those who don’t own a dehydrator or live in hot, low-humidity climates, food can be dehydrated in a closely monitored oven.
 Always wash and blanch vegetables before drying.
 You’ll want to put a breathable barrier between your drying rack and vegetables.
 This can be accomplished by laying a barrier of cheesecloth or synthetic netting over the tray.
 Place your racks in a 140-degree-F oven, giving at least 3 inches of space between racks lined with a cheesecloth or other barrier.
 Prop the door of the oven open and use an internal thermometer to measure the heat, which should stay between 140 and 150 degrees F for several hours.
 Shift trays from top to bottom, bottom to top every half hour.